basierend auf Bewertungen

 What are the possible causes of COPD?

-What is the classic therapy for COPD?
+What is the classic treatment for COPD?

-Classical therapy primarily knows...a the following measures:
+Classical therapy mainly includes the following measures:

-• Lifestyle change and quitting smoking
+• lifestyle change and smoking cessation

-• Breathing training and physiotherapy
+• breathing training and physiotherapy

 • Bronchodilators, corticoids, mucolytics, oxygen